Tomb of the Unknown Soldier (Arlington National Cemetery): Dedication

-A civilian guard was first posted at the Tomb on November 17, 1925, to prevent, among other things, families from picnicking on the flat marble slab with views of the city.
-A military guard was first posted on March 25, 1926.
-The first 24-hour guard was posted on midnight, July 2, 1937.
-The Tomb of the Unknowns has been guarded continuously, 24 hours a day, 7 days a week, since that time.
-Inclement weather, terrorist attacks, et cetera, have never caused the watch to cease.
+A civilian guard was first posted at the Tomb on 17 November 1925, to prevent, among other things, families from picnicking on the flat marble slab with views of the city.
+Posting of a military guard began at 7:30 in the morning on 25 March 1926.
+The first 24-hour guard was posted on 2 July 1937 at midnight.
+The watch has been maintained continuously, 24 hours a day, 7 days a week, since that time.
+Inclement weather, terrorist attacks, and more have never caused the watch to cease.

-Since 1948, the tomb guards, a special platoon within the 3rd U.S. Infantry Regiment (The Old Guard) work on a team rotation of 24 hours on, 24 hours off, for five days, taking the following four days off.
+Since 1948, the tomb guards, a special platoon within the 3rd U.S. Infantry Regiment (The Old Guard), work on a team rotation of 24 hours on, 24 hours off, for five days, taking the following four days off.
 A guard takes an average of six hours to prepare his uniform—heavy wool, regardless of the time of year—for the next day's work.
 In addition to preparing the uniform, guards also conduct physical training, tomb guard training, participate in field exercises, cut their hair before the next workday, and at times are involved in regimental functions as well.
 Tomb guards are required to memorize 35 pages of information about Arlington National Cemetery and the Tomb of the Unknown Soldier, including the locations of nearly 300 graves and who is buried in each one.